Tag Archives: Mindy Kaling

 Wreck It Ralph (2012), John C. Reilly

-Wreck it Ralph, the animated comedy about a video game villain who wants to be a hero, but inadvertently brings havoc to the place he lives, as he tries to do just that is a movie I’m glad to have finally watched.
+Wreck-It Ralph, the animated comedy about a video game villain who wants to be a hero but inadvertently brings havoc to the place he lives, as he tries to do the opposite, is a movie I’m glad to have finally watched.

-What I like most about writer / director Rich Moore’s film is the general cleverness of the story and its execution.
-There’s a particular twist in the story that I didn’t see coming that stands out as a favourite moment.
+What I like most about writer/director Rich Moore’s film is the general cleverness of the story and its execution.
+There’s a particular twist that I didn’t see coming that stands out as a favourite moment.

-Even though Wreck It Ralph is overall a good movie, it isn’t quite in my top ten list of favourite animated films.
+Even though Wreck-It Ralph is a good movie overall, it isn’t quite in my top ten list of favourite animated films.
 I blame my non-gamer status for this.
-Especially since I’m sure that those who’ve played all or most of the arcade games featured are very likely going to enjoy this movie that much more.
-Of all the games in the movie, I’ve only ever really played PacMan and Sonic the Hedgehog.
+Especially since I’m sure that those who’ve played all or most of the arcade games featured are very likely going to enjoy this film that much more.
+Of all the games featured, I’ve only ever really played Pac-Man and Sonic the Hedgehog.

-I know that by this point you’ve probably already seen this movie and its sequel – but if not, tune in to appreciate the smart execution and especially if you’re a fan of arcade games.
+I know that by this point you’ve probably already seen this film and its sequel, but if not, tune in to appreciate the smart execution and especially if you’re a fan of arcade games.

 Wreck It Ralph stars John C. Reilly, Jack McBrayer, Jane Lynch and Sarah Silverman.